Skip to content

 See the Working with Code in Plotly Studio page for a complete guide to how Plotly Studio generates code and how to make updates.

-To update a component, edit its Outline and select the regenerate button:
+To update any part of your app, edit its prompt and select the regenerate button.

 Regenerate the component

-You can also generate a new version of the component using the same outline with the Remix option.
+You can also generate a new version using the existing prompt with the Remix option:

-Regeneration updates the preview, specification, and the code.
+Regeneration using a new prompt or remixing with the existing prompt updates the preview, specification, and code.

 Adding and removing components